See below for answers to frequently asked questions regarding Kolbe’s homeschool courses.

 There are no additional fees for substituting Kolbe’s curriculum with other curriculum choices (i.e. Wordly Wise instead of Sadlier Vocabulary, Holt Mathematics instead of Saxon Math, etc.).
 Within the Kolbe curriculum, if a parent would like to choose an alternate grade level other than the grade the student is registered for, they may do so with the following stipulations:

-3. Enrolled students in high school may request one high school course plan per subject from the following subject areas: Theology, English, Literature, History, Math, Science, and Language.
-One additional course plan may be added for the high school student without additional fees.
-Additional course plan requests beyond this are charged $49 each.
+- Enrolled students in high school may request one high school course plan per subject from the following subject areas: Theology, English, Literature, History, Math, Science, and Language.
+Additional course plan requests beyond this are charged per course plan and can be purchased from our bookstore.

 What do you mean by your school year?